jamonserrano/proton/README.md

 ###Proton is a tool to create stateful prototypes for mobile and desktop.

 ##Demo
-Check out the demo here: http://jamonserrano.github.io/proton-basic-example
+Check out the Android demo here: http://jamonserrano.github.io/proton-basic-example

-(All images courtesy of SoundCloud Limited.)
+> For the best experience add the demo page to your home screen.

 ##Installation
 1. Clone the repository or download & extract the [.zip](https://github.com/jamonserrano/proton/archive/master.zip).